Blaine County Democrats Announce Unified Slate for Legislative District 26

 * Janis currently serves as Chair of the Jerome County Democrats where she has organized voter registration efforts, coordinated grassroots outreach, and built partnerships across the MagicValley.
 She also serves as Secretary of the Idaho Democratic Party Rural Caucus, a statewide group working to strengthen rural advocacy and local organizing across Idaho.

-KEVIN MARSH ANNOUNCES CAMPAIGN FOR STATE REPRESENTATIVE FOR DISTRICT 26, SEAT B
+KEVIN MARSH ANNOUNCES CAMPAIGN FOR STATE REPRESENTATIVE -

 Marsh Brings a Career of Public Service to the Idaho Statehouse